henrylewis2004/henrylewis2004/README.md

 ### [Lego Battles Godot](https://github.com/henrylewis2004/lego-battles-godot)

-An online remake, in Godot, of the DS RTS video game Lego Battles from my childhoold; focusing on recreating as an online pvp RTS.
+An online remake, in Godot, of the DS RTS video game Lego Battles from my childhoold; focusing on recreating as an online PvP RTS.

 ## "Finished" projects